-In early December 2024, Muka Tangata started the planning phase of a new Qualifications Development Project for the Wool industry.
+In early December 2024, Muka Tangata started a new qualifications development project for the Wool industry.

-The scope of this project includes the NZC in Woolshed Skills (Level 3), the NZC in Wool Harvesting (Level 3) and the NZC in Wool Technology and Classing (Level 4).
+The scope of this project includes the New Zealand Certificate in Woolshed Skills (Level 3), the New Zealand Certificate in Wool Harvesting (Level 3) and the New Zealand Certificate in Wool Technology and Classing (Level 4).

 Industry-endorsed, accessible qualifications are crucial for the sustainability of the wool industry.